paularamo/StressCam-PSA/codes/README.md

 XXXXXXXXXXXXX AKHIL XXXXXX Hardware description

-1)WITTY PI:  Witty Pi is small extension board that can adds realtime clock and power management to the Raspberry Pi.
+1) WITTY PI:  Witty Pi is small extension board that can adds realtime clock and power management to the Raspberry Pi.
 It is the component which is responsible for time syncronization and scheduling.

+2) RASPBERRY PI: Used to store all the codes(Memory card connected to it) and connect all the other components.
+The memory card is 64 gb in size and stores the images taken by   the camera.

+3) HOLOGRAM DEVICE: The component is uded to connect to internet.
+It has a sim card which scans and connects to the desired network.
+This device is used to send and receive messages.

+4) POWER BANK: Used to provide power to the raspberry pi board and witty pi board.

+5) SOLAR PANEL: Used to charge the power bank.It is oriented exactly in the direction of sun to receive maximum solar input.

 ![](https://lh5.googleusercontent.com/N2H0_MO4PmXhJ8P6JGCTe2nUMajob00ZQ6D4R9IX0nlp051khI73B4iDbEphEmGPOLRfs5xxlFEaVW1YWIUXHLcEAsT46O_HFPPFVrF1zo8oNumjRA4aHHfqpbMwh6JQS9AN2tiv)